 Start 1304 Singer

 The Start 1304 Singer has made many lists of best beginner sewing machines, with good reason.
 The machine is made with a metal frame for increased durability.
 It comes with a limited 25-year warranty.

 It weighs 11 pounds, making it relatively easy to move and store, especially compared to some other machines made with a metal frame.

 This machine is designed for beginners.
 It comes with an easy-to-follow instruction manual, easy threading, and all the necessary accessories for getting started.
-The Start 1304 Singer comes with six basic stitches, giving you a few more options.
+The Start 1304 Singer comes with six basic decorative stitches, giving you a few more options.
 However, to keep things simple, the stitch length and width are preset in the built-in stitches.

 Janome Arctic Crystal Easy-to-Use Sewing Machine

 Not only is the Janome Arctic Crystal Easy-to-Use Sewing Machine practical, but it also comes in a unique turquoise color sure to stand out in your craft room.
 This machine is a winner of the Women’s Choice Award.